-Point Scale

-Whole-Community Support
+Whole-Community Support - 10 total points

-10 8 6 0
+5 4 3 0

+Applicant Project not ranked or

-Applicant Demonstrates Whole Community Support LEPC Ranked the project the top priority for the jurisdiction LEPC Ranked the project as the second priority LEPC Ranked the project as the third priority Project not ranked or outside the top 3 priority for the jurisdiction will not initially be evaluated further review
+Demonstrates LEPC Ranked the project outside the top 3 priority

+whole the top priority for the oject as LEPC Ranked the project as for the jurisdiction will not

+Community jurisdiction the second priority the third priority initially be evaluated

+Support Junsaiction further review
-10 9 to 0 on a sliding scale

-LEPC Membership LEPC Memebership has been reviewed and accepted by the SERC.
+5 0 - 5 on a s liding scale LEPC Membership LEPC Memebership has been reviewed and accepted by the SERC.
 LEPC has at least 10 of the 11 required EPCRA fields represented.
-(Counties without a hospital will not be penalized) n reviewed and accepted by th number of EPRCRA req ne SERC.
-Points on a sliding s uired fields represented cale from 9 - 0 based on the

-Multi-ju urisdictional Impact

-5 4 3 2 0

-Applicant Provided a letter Provided a letter

-Demonstrates demonstrating support demonstrating support Provided a letter of support from at least one other

-Multi- from multiple contiguous trom another (1) contiguous from multiple entities or trom at least one other No letter of support from other jurisdicitons, entity or

-Point Scale 5 4 3 2 0 Dispersion of Resources Project will not knowingly duplicate resources, training, or equipment currently available from a Project duplicates resources, training, or equipment currently available from a contiguous Project will not knowingly duplicate resources, training, or equipment currently available; applicant provides adequate justification for the project Project will not knowingly duplicate resources, training, or equipment currently available; applicant provides limited justification for the project Applicant does not know if project resources, training, or equipment are available contiguous entity.
+(Counties without a hospital will not be penalized) LEPC Membership has been reviewed and accepted by the SERC.
+Points on a sliding scale from 0 - 9 based on the number of EPCRA required fields represented Multi-jurisdictional Impact - 15 total points 10 8 6 4 0 Multi- jurisdictional Impact and Project benefit has a statewide impact.
+Resource, training, or equipment can be shared or utilized with entities throughout the state.
+Letter of support was provided by multiple contiguous jurisdiction LEPCs chairpersons.
+Project benefit has a statewide impact.
+Resource, training, or equipment can be shared or utilized with entities throughout the state.
+Letter of support was provided by one other contiguous jurisdiction LEPCs chairperson.
+Project benefit has a broad impact.
+Resource, training, or equipment can be shared or utilized with multiple contiguous entities.
+Letter of support was provided by multiple entities or groups. • Project only benefits the host entity and there is no letter of support from Other Jurisdictions, entity or group provided du Dispersion of tra duplicate resources, resou training, or equipment equip Project duplicates resources, training, or equipment currently available from a contiguous Project will not knowingly duplicate resources, training, or equipment currently available; applicant provides adequate justification for the project Project will not knowingly duplicate resources, training, or equipment currently available; applicant provides limited justification for the project Applicant does not know if project resources, training, contiguous entity.
 Applicant provides strong justification for the project. entity.
-Applicant provides strong justification for the project.
-Project duplicates resources, training, or equipment currently available from a contiguous entity.
+Applicant provides strong justification for the Project duplicates resources, training, or equipment currently available from a contiguous entity.
 Applicant provides adequate justification for the project.
 Project duplicates resources, training, or equipment currently available from a contiguous entity.
-Applicant provides limited justification for the project. from contiguous entities.
-5 4 3 2 0 Resource Utilization Project benefit has a statewide impact.
-Resource, training, or equipment can be shared or utilized with entities throughout the state.
-Project benefit has a broad impact.
-Resource, training, or equipment can be shared or utilized with multiple contiguous entities.
-Project benefit has a limited impact.
-Resource, training, or equipment can be shared or utilized with one other entity.
-Project only benefits the host entity.
+Applicant provides limited justification for the project. or equipment are available from contiguous entities.
+Dispersion of Eligible Home eland Security Projects - 5 to tal points 5 4 3 2 History of Homeland Applicant has never, or received a Homeland Applicant received a Applicant received a Applicant received a - Security Grant > 4 years ago.
+Homeland Security Award > 3 years ago.
+Homeland Security Award within the last 2 years.
+Homeland Security Award last year. - > 3 years ago. • - > 3 years ago. within the last 2 years.
+0 THIRA/SPR ago. > 3 years ago. within the last 2 years. ng Priorities - 15 total points last year.
+O Project not identified as a priority at the state or local level.